rossfadely/rossfadely.github.io/_posts/2015-1-28-PiinPoint.md

 # The Problem

 Estimating pedestrian and vehicle traffic is tough - companies rich in the right data seldom give it out.
 Moreover, even those who have it often don't have a complete picture.
-To tackle this [PiinPoint](https://www.piinpoint.com) has teamed up with [Miovision](https://miovision.com/) a traffic company that does spot measurements of people and autos at various locations around the globe.
+To tackle this [PiinPoint](https://www.piinpoint.com) has teamed up with [Miovision](https://miovision.com/) a traffic data company that does spot measurements of people and autos at various locations around the globe.

 The trick is, it's hard for anyone to provide complete spatial-temporal coverage everywhere around the globe.
 In Miovision's case this is also true.
 For instance, here is where data has been collected (as of this date) for NYC.